MARLEYGen module fails to use loaded nuclear structure data when simulating de-excitations

 Fix bug that prevents MARLEY from using nuclear structure data loaded using the larsim MARLEYGen module.
 This resolves LArSoft issue #14847.

-#2 Updated by Steven Gardiner over 3 years ago
+#2 Updated by Steven Gardiner almost 4 years ago

 - Status changed from Assigned to Resolved